Philosophy / Witness

 Clinical Relevance

-Recognizing that some suffering cannot be spoken—only screamed, enacted, or held in the body.
+Recognizing that some suffering cannot be spoken: only screamed, enacted, or held in the body.
 His insistence that the body knows things the mind refuses is clinically relevant for somatic approaches.
 The body's symptoms are communications, not noise.
-His Theatre of Cruelty implies what EMDR and Brainspotting do: bypass the intellect's defenses to work with stored bodily experience.
+The Theatre of Cruelty is not a treatment rationale and validates no particular method, but its wager is the one the body-first therapies also make: that routing everything through the intellect is sometimes the long way around.

 Linked Modalities